Drain-IQ logo placeholder

 Select the field you want to work on.
 Each field loads its own set of layers and export files.

-Switching fields
+Switching Fields

 Layers

 Toggle visibility and adjust settings for each analysis layer.
+Layers are grouped by type with visual indicators showing which are active.

 Field Boundary